Development Academy of the Philippines

-The Development Academy of the Philippines (DAP) is a government-owned and controlled corporation attached to the National Economic and Development Authority (NEDA).
+The Development Academy of the Philippines (DAP) is a government-owned and controlled corporation and graduate school attached to the Department of Economy, Planning and Development (DepDEV).
 Created by Presidential Decree No. 205 on 23 June 1973, it conducts graduate education, executive training, policy research, and consultancy for the public sector and industry.
-The institution is attached to the National Economic and Development Authority (NEDA) and provides training, policy research, and consultancy services for public- and private-sector managers.
+The institution is attached to the NEDA and provides training, policy research, and consultancy services for public- and private-sector managers.
 The academy's stated mandate is to support socio-economic development and governance initiatives in the Philippines.

 History

 Establishment

 DAP was founded under Presidential Decree No. 205, issued by President Ferdinand Marcos, to create a coordinated, ongoing program for capacity-building in the public and private sectors.
 It offers ongoing programs in human resource development, research, and institutional strengthening to support national development.
 Its mission addresses the human resource needs that are critical for economic and social development.